WenHuangwh/Network-rawhttp/PROJ_README.md

     **verify checksum in IP and TCP headers** before sending the packet.
     > references: https://en.wikipedia.org/wiki/Transmission_Control_Protocol
         TCP segment structure Flags (8 bits)
-        Contains 8 1-bit flags (control bits) as follows:
-        CWR (1 bit): Congestion window reduced (CWR) flag is set by the sending host to indicate that it received a TCP segment with the ECE flag set and had responded in congestion control mechanism.[a]
-        ECE (1 bit): ECN-Echo has a dual role, depending on the value of the SYN flag.
-It indicates:
-        If the SYN flag is set (1), that the TCP peer is ECN capable.
-        If the SYN flag is clear (0), that a packet with Congestion Experienced flag set (ECN=11) in the IP header was received during normal transmission.[a]
-This serves as an indication of network congestion (or impending congestion) to the TCP sender.
-        URG (1 bit): Indicates that the Urgent pointer field is significant ACK (1 bit): Indicates that the Acknowledgment field is significant.
-All packets after the initial SYN packet sent by the client should have this flag set.
-        PSH (1 bit): Push function.
-Asks to push the buffered data to the receiving application.
-        RST (1 bit): Reset the connection
-        SYN (1 bit): Synchronize sequence numbers.
-Only the first packet sent from each end should have this flag set.
-Some other flags and fields change meaning based on this flag, and some are only valid when it is set, and others when it is clear.
-        FIN (1 bit): Last packet from sender

 6. Receive **the SYN-ACK packet** from the server and **verify checksum in IP and TCP headers** on the received packet Check the received packet TCP fragement flag field.